Some posts contain compensated links. Please read this disclaimer for more info.

 Below Are The Eco-Friendly Hotels in Croatia

-Back in 2013, a set standards for environmental friendliness were developed in Croatia to encourage hotels to become more sustainable.
+In 2013, set standards for environmental friendliness were developed in Croatia to encourage hotels to become more sustainable.
 Here is a list of Croatian Hotels which comply with those standards:

 - Wellness Hotel Aurora (Advanced category)